Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 >
 > Interactive maps with smooth zoom transitions to each location.
 > Additional location information on map markers in the form of info panels.

 ---

+### Features

+##### Existing Features

+> - The website was designed with HTML5, CSS3, JavaScript and Bootstrap.
+> - Home/Landing page with scrolling capability between the 4 sections contained within the site..
+> - The fixed navigation bar enables the user to easily navigate between each of the 4 sections.
+> - The "About Scotland" section outlines the project objectives and provides the user with general information about Scotland.
+> - The "Locations" section with links and interactive maps which zoom to each location.
+Markers on maps with information panels on markers.
+> - Footer with social media links to Facebook, Twitter, Instagram, YouTube and Pinterest.
+> - Contact Form with radio buttons to allow users to contact with enquiries and subscribe to newsletter.

+##### Features Left to Implement

+> - A gallery section would be desireable to further enhance to visual aspect of the site.
+> - An automatic reply to users who subscribe to the newsletter would be a worthwhile addition.
+> - With further coding knowledge I would like to be able to add a trip booking system to the site.
+> - Scale the site further by adding additional locations.

+---